By Louis Weiher, Partner, Alair Homes Milwaukee

 Why This Project Mattered

-Honestly, it makes me sad when someone tears out the original character or replaces a historic home with something that doesn’t belong.
-These streets have stories.
-Good design should respect them.
+It’s really easy to tear down an older home.
+But it’s all but impossible to rebuild it once it’s gone.
+It makes me sad when someone replaces a historic home with something that doesn’t belong.
+These streets have stories and good design should respect them.

 This home gave us the chance to do exactly what we love.